-The next visit from the white man to our county was the famous expedition composed of twenty-eight persons, in 1804, commanded by Merewether Lewis and Wm.
+The next visit from the white man to our county was the famous expedition composed of twenty-eight persons, in 1804 commanded by Merewether Lewis and Wm.
 Clark.
-They passed the limits of our county about June, 1804, but have left no distinctive notice of it, as it did not differ from other points in its features of grand and savage solitude.
-This important and dangerous enterprise was organized in the year following the acquisition of Louisiana from France, and was promoted and hastened by Thomas Jefferson, then President of the United States.
+They passed the limits or our county about June, 1804, but have left no distinctive notice of it as it did not differ from other points in its features of grand and savage solitude, This important and dangerous enterprise was organized m me year following the acquisition of Louisiana from France, and was promoted and hastened by Thomas Jefferson, then President of the united States.
 That distinguished patriot left to be inscribed on his tomb these words: "Author of the Declaration of Independence and Founder of the University of Virginia."
-Posterity has raised a noble monument of his fame, and beyond the power of description or monumental trophy, in the grateful hearts of his countrymen, scattered over the mountains and valleys and plains of this beautiful land, which his marvellous statesmanship gaye to his country as no common heritcame next in order of occupancy, but as ou territory was not particularly attractive to this lass of our people, except that it grew lead for their bullets, and game for their fargilles I have been unable to find any permanent trace of their presencn.
+Posterity has raised a noble monument of his fame, and beyond the power of description or monumental trophy, in the grateful hearts of his countrymen, scattered over the mountains and valleys and plains of this beautiful land.

-THE PIONEERS
+THE PIONEERS.